ChickenMst/Modules/README.md

-# SSSWTool
+# Modules
-personal test repo for SSSWTool
+framework for stormworks addons. it was made to hopefully make making addons easier.